front-end-foundations/midterm/readme.md

 # Front End Foundations Midterm

-Select two layouts from the samples.
+Select two layouts from the provided images.

 Write HTML for the content (.txt files for the poem contents are provided for convenience).